 The best way to protect your teeth is to work with your dentist.
 A dentist can detect any erosion and offer tips on how to reduce it.

 If it’s been a while since you visited a dentist, pick up the phone and book that appointment.
-Your dentist can tell you where your enamel stands right now and help to preserve what remains.
+Your Caring Dentist Group can tell you where your enamel stands right now and help to preserve what remains.

 Enamel Erosion Is No Match